 V. Legislation Federal

-Northern is regulated by the Department of Transportation, Office of Pipeline Safety.
+Northern is regulated by the U.S. Department of Transportation, Office of Pipeline Safety.
 The pipeline safety regulations are administered through Title 49, Code of Federal Regulations, Part 192.

 All of the states in which Northern operates have damage prevention laws for the protection of pipelines and other underground utilities.
-Most states require excavators to notify their local one-call system of their excavation plans.
-Northern participates in all one-call systems, which coordinate notice of excavation to participating industries.
+Most states require excavators to notify their local One Call system of their excavation plans.
+Northern participates in all One Call systems, which coordinate notice of excavation to participating industries.

-City & County
+City and County

 Local governments often play a major role in regulating land use by means of comprehensive planning and zoning.
 Some counties currently offer developer incentives to encourage easement use for parks and open space purposes.